 A bull run is a sustained period of price increases, often accompanied by bullish sentiment and strong demand.
 These can be exciting times for traders and investors, as they can potentially see significant gains in a short period of time.

 In a bullish market investor psychology is extremely positive.
 Early investors who spot the signs of a market bull run make returns.
-The fear of missing out on the opportunity prompts others to enter the market causing a price increase.
+The fear of missing out (FOMO) on the opportunity prompts others to enter the market causing a price increase.

 On the other hand, a “crypto winter” is a prolonged period of bearish market conditions and declining asset values.
 These can be challenging times for traders and investors, as they may see the value of their assets decrease or struggle to make profitable trades.

 It’s important to keep in mind that bull runs and crypto winters are a natural part of the market cycle.
 No market moves in a straight line.
 There will always be ups and downs.
 That’s why it’s important to have a long-term perspective and to be prepared for both bullish and bearish markets.
+For more on this read my article on why is cryptocurrency worth anything in the first place.

 How to avoid getting crushed in a bear market